MathVerg/WriteUp/TeamItaly2023/LogService/Readme.md

 ## Challenge description

-Log requests and save it with this fast and safe Log server Associated files: [log](./log), [libc.so.6](./libc.so.6), [ld-2.35.so](./ld-2.35.so)
+Log requests and save it with this fast and safe Log server.

+Associated files: [log](./log), [libc.so.6](./libc.so.6), [ld-2.35.so](./ld-2.35.so)

 ## Reverse engineering